-    Have you ever done your set, and reached the point where you’re wobbling or shaking?
+Have you ever finished your set, and reached the point where you’re wobbling or shaking?
 If you were to keep going, do you start to lose form?
 This is MMF… the moment where it’s physically impossible to keep going with proper technique.

 As we explained above, this is the trigger/stimulus in your physical body required to synthesise new muscle tissue in order to make you stronger and more capable of survival in a fight or flight event.

-    Your body/physiology responds to a workout in a way the brain understands; it doesn’t have a clue if you’re fighting against a leg press, or fighting against a tiger, it only understands hard work.
+Your body/physiology responds to a workout in a way which the brain understands; it doesn’t have a clue if you’re fighting against a leg press, or fighting against a tiger, it only understands hard work.

 It’s after the trigger/stimulus that the magic happens.
 Now, your body’s adapt response (rest and recovery) kicks in and your muscles can repair and grow from your workout.

 Top tip: Rest and recovery is equally as important as achieving MMF.
 Your muscles don’t grow when you’re exercising, but rather when you’re resting.
 Many people make the mistake over “over exercising” and never giving their bodies a chance to adapt and build the new muscle.
 Proper sleep, therefore, is just as important as proper exercise if you want to tone up.